rimpisuman/Hotel-app/README.md

 #Note:
 All the components are custom responsive components.

-# Getting Started with Create React App
+# Getting Started with Hotel-app
 Requirements
 Before starting , you need to have Git and Node (version 18.18.2) installed.